zydusss/German/README.md

 1 Aug Super!
 No work.
 I can read in peace.

 ### Daniel will surfen lernen.
+Daniel wants to learn to surf.

 ### Sabine joggt jeden Tag.
+Sabine jogs every day.

 ### Paul macht einen Surf-Kurs.
+Paul is doing a surf course.

 ### Die Familie besucht die Insel Hiddensee.
+The family visits the island of Hiddensee.

 ### Lea will im Urlaub viel lesen.
+Lea wants to read a lot on vacation.

 ### Was passt zu Urlaub und Freizeit?
 Ziehen Sie die passenden Wörter in die Box.
+What suits vacation and leisure time?
+Drag the appropriate words into the box.